MasterChef Celebrity (Argentine TV series): First season (2020)

 In mid-2020, Telefe confirmed that an edition of MasterChef Argentina would be held with characters known to the public; It was also announced that Santiago del Moro would be in charge of driving and that the influencer Flor Vigna would be in charge of presenting exclusive content for social networks.
 The chef Christophe Krywonis announced that he would not be part of the jury for this edition and that his place will be taken by Damián Betular, joining Donato De Santis and Germán Martitegui.

 On September 26, it was confirmed that the reality show would air from October 5, from Monday to Thursday at 10:30 p.m.
-(GMT-3) and eliminations would be hold on Sundays at the same time.
+(GMT-3) and eliminations would be held on Sundays at the same time.
 During the afternoon of Friday, October 2, it was confirmed that the entertainment journalist, Marcelo Polino, would be in charge of commenting on the culinary reality show on the programs of Florencia Peña, Flor de Equipo, in the morning, on Verónica Lozano, Cortá por Lozano, in the afternoon and at Gerardo Rozín and Jésica Cirio, La Peña de Morfi on Sunday afternoons prior to the Elimination Gala.

 On October 12, 2020, it was confirmed that "Polaco" Cwirkaluk had tested positive for COVID-19, being confirmed on October 18 that he would be replaced by actress Natalie Pérez until he is recovered.
 Soon after, the positive of vedette Victoria Xipolitakis was added, who is replaced by model Christian Sancho.
 On October 20, it came to light that the jury Germán Martitegui had also tested positive for coronavirus, being replaced by Dolli Irigoyen.

 On Monday, January 18, Claudia Villafañe was crowned the winner of this first season after beating Analía Franchín in the final.